 Several of the Goffs were musical, playing band instruments.
 Leora’s sisters also learned to play the piano.
 Their mother, who had a lovely low voice according to a granddaughter, even took voice lessons.

 Leora Goff received a New Year card from Mrs. Donald J. Preston in December of 1909.
-What a shock it must have been been for the 19-year-old to learn that Nora Isabel Brown-Preston died early the next month.
+What a shock it must have been just a month later for the 19-year-old to learn of the death of Nora Isabel Brown-Preston.
 Born in 1881, Mrs. Preston had graduated from Coe College in 1904.
-Such a talented musician and gifted singer, and conductor of music for the public schools, she died three days after her baby son.
-Her funeral was held at the Presbyterian Church where she served as chorister.
+Such a talented musician and gifted singer, and conductor of music for the public schools until her marriage, “Brownie” Preston died three days after her baby son.

-While Leora took sewing classes from Mrs. Conrardy in Exira later that year, she and friend Katherine Dutler boarded with Katherine’s German aunt and uncle who had a pump organ.
-They enjoyed having Leora play it for them.
-She could play several pieces “by heart,” but the older couple especially liked it when she played music from their hymn books.
+Later in 1910, Leora took sewing classes from Mrs. Conrardy in Exira, just south of Audubon.
+Leora and friend Katherine Dutler boarded with Katherine’s German aunt and uncle who had a pump organ.
+Leora could play several pieces “by heart,” but the older couple especially liked it when she played music from their hymn books.

 After caring for her own grandmother for a year, Leora Goff married in early 1914 and started having babies.
 Her husband bought a player piano for the family when they lived in Stuart, but by then they had six children.
 The piano didn’t move to Dallas County with them, and I don’t think Leora had a piano for several decades.
 Her oldest daughter ached to take piano lessons, but the Great Depression nixed that.

 After WWII and losing three sons, then being widowed shortly after, Leora and her mother–who had been living in Omaha–moved to Guthrie Center together.
-Leora bought a spinet piano and enjoyed playing hymns on it.
+Leora bought a spinet piano and enjoyed playing hymns.
 She also enjoyed hearing grandchildren play it.